whatdousmean/Matyas-and-Gabe-HydoTesla/README.md

   ## Mechanisms
   Our two main mechanisms were our gear shaft that connected our motor to the back axel, and the servo's connection to the front axel to determine steering.
   ## Hardware
-  We had lots of different hardware, so here are all of the items: Arduino uno, plywood, screws, bolts, axels, wheels, motor, servo, tupperware, wires, CUSTOM 3D PRINTED MOTOR HOLDER, resistors, photoresistors, mosfet, LED, water board, breadboard
+  We had lots of different hardware, so here are all of the items: Arduino uno, plywood, screws, bolts, axels, wheels, motor, servo, tupperware, wires, CUSTOM 3D PRINTED MOTOR HOLDER, resistors, photoresistors, mosfet, LED, water board, breadboard, CUSTOM PRINTED GEARS

+  Link to gear STL file:
   ## Logic, Processing, and Control
   Our full Arduino Uno code can be found here: